 - Maintain class activities independent of other classes by creating and implementing a monthly calendar of activities.

-- Document clients’ daily activities.
+- Accurately and thoroughly document clients’ daily activities.

 - Attend weekly staff meetings and training sessions as required.